mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Non-classical logic
 Non-classical logics (and sometimes alternative logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
 There are several ways in which this is done, including by way of extensions, deviations, and variations.

+## Non-logical symbol
+In logic, the formal languages used to create expressions consist of symbols, which can be broadly divided into constants and variables.
+The constants of a language can further be divided into logical symbols and non-logical symbols (sometimes also called logical and non-logical constants).

+The non-logical symbols of a language of first-order logic consist of predicates and individual constants.
+These include symbols that, in an interpretation, may stand for individual constants, variables, functions, or predicates.
+A language of first-order logic is a formal language over the alphabet consisting of its non-logical symbols and its logical symbols.
+The latter include logical connectives, quantifiers, and variables that stand for statements.

 ## Objectivism
 Objectivism is a philosophical system created by Ayn Rand that declares real knowledge to be metaphysically objective. *Moral objectivism* or *moral realism*, the meta-ethical position that ethical sentences express factual propositions about robust or mind-independent features of the world, and that some such propositions are true. *Anti-psychologism* or *logical objectivism* is the conviction that the rules of logic are mind-independent.